 As I was saying in the last post, Belize is located directly South of Mexico, below the Mayan Riviera on the Yucatan Peninsula.
 It was cheaper to fly into Cancun and then drive down the Mayan Riviera coast, scattered with luscious turquoise beaches, and then drive on into Belize.
-We started in Cancun, and after sorting out problems with accommodation and the rental car, we headed south towards Tulum (see last post: An Inflatable Car? ).
-When we were in Tulum 7 years ago, it was a tiny village.
-Now it was more like a town.
-Development is happening … More… →
+We started in Cancun, and after sorting out problems with… Continue reading →

 For years, we have wanted to go to Belize.
 Belize is located directly South of Mexico, below the Mayan Riviera on the Yucatan Peninsula.
 It was cheaper to fly into Cancun and drive down the Mayan Riviera coast, scattered with delectable turquoise beaches, and then drive on into Belize.
 Something always goes wrong on most trips.
-Seldom are they disasters, but still they are disappointing at the time.
-We expect to have little problems, so we never get too wound up about them.
-We flew into Cancun, and took a taxi to the Solymar Beach Resort … More… →
+Seldom… Continue reading →

 What a shock when we drove into the yellow city!
 Who knew such a thing existed?
 We were just driving along, taking the less-travelled and non-toll road from Telchac to Cancun for our flight home, when we came upon the yellow city.
 At first, we thought it was only a few streets.
-But then everywhere we drove in the city… it was yellow, yellow, yellow.
-It reminded us of the song, Mellow Yellow.
-“Oh”, I exclaimed, “This must be the yellow city we read about!”
-We had crossed it off the list of ‘Must See’s’ when we … More… →
+But then everywhere we drove in… Continue reading →

 Birds are not a big attraction for us, but we were a little curious about the Yucatan flamingos.
 We thought $100 was a little steep for the Flamingo Boat Tour out of Celestun, so we declined several offers from local tour operators.
-Since there was a large lagoon stretching for miles along the highway near Telchac, where we were staying, we started looking for the flamingos there.
-Some parts of the lagoon were quite pretty, but there were no flamingos to be seen.
-We spotted the flamingos a little farther down, but they were little pink … More… →
+Since there was a large lagoon stretching for miles along the highway near Telchac, where… Continue reading →

 It was only by accident that we heard about the Mangrove Tour.
 We were swimming in a cenote at some Mayan Ruins in the Yucatan, Mexico, when a woman was telling other people about this amazing tour that no one knows about because it originates in a little village far from the madding crowds.
-We were immediately intrigued and joined the conversation.
-Where, how much, and when we asked.
-A few weeks later, along with my visiting cousin, H, we set out to find this tour.
-We found the little village of San Crisanto just fifteen minutes up … More… →
+We were immediately intrigued and… Continue reading →

 When we moved from Merida to the beach near Telchac Puerto, we had no idea we would have so many visitors, especially these kind.
 First challenge though, was finding the tiny sand road turnoff to our beach house.
-It was a bit of a challenge, even in daylight, because so many roads looked exactly the same, and even though it looks big in the photo, the sign was tiny from the highway.
-Our beach house was lovely, right on an empty beach with houses scattered far apart along the beach.
-Inside, the rooms were large, and there … More… →
+It was a bit of a challenge, even in daylight, because so many roads looked exactly the same, and even… Continue reading →

 Take a walk into Lol Tun Cave, and it feels like you are walking into a grandiose cathedral or castle.
 It is a bit of a rough walk down and into the cave but it is well worth the effort.
 There is a mysterious quality to caves.
-While the water drips and every small sound echoes in the vast cavern, your eyes settle on the gigantic icicles of mineral deposits drooping down to the ground.
-Caves are fascinating in that it makes one wonder why the earth’s crust doesn’t fall into these enormous holes under the very ground we … More… →
+While the water drips and every small sound echoes in the vast… Continue reading →

 There are 6000 cenotes in the Yucatan – six thousand.
 OK, so maybe you can’t see them all, but here are a few of the most mystical and enchanting of them all.
 What the heck is a cenote, you say?
-Cenotes are natural swimming holes, a sinkhole resulting from rainfall slowly eating away at the limestone bedrock of the Yucatan peninsula and a huge network of underground caves was formed.
-The caves fill with water or from the deep underground water table.
-When the roof of a water filled cave falls in, a cenote is formed.
-Cenote water … More… →
+Cenotes are natural swimming holes, a sinkhole resulting from rainfall slowly eating away at the limestone bedrock of… Continue reading →

 It was exciting to see the sublime azure ocean come into view as you drive in to Progreso on the North coast of the Yucatan.
 We were here is 2008 and it was just a small fishing village with a beautiful miles-long sandy beach and clear aquamarine water.
-As we drove up to the beach back then, it was still an untouched beach for miles in each direction with only a few restaurants facing the sea.
-But now Progreso was a big town, all grown-up, with paved front street, and a boardwalk; 37, 000 people and growing.
-The little fishing … More… →
+As we drove up to the beach back then, it was still… Continue reading →

 While I screamed and hollered and swore at my computer with the new hard drive that would not load emails from the external drive back-up, T went merrily off to the Merida Zoo.
 He has been into long walks lately, so he walked.
 It was a long walk on a hot day.
-At the zoo, he was pleasantly surprised to see that the animals were well taken care of and had plenty of room to move around.
-Only the wild cats – tigers, lions, and panthers were pacing back and forth, back and forth, back and forth, and … More… →
+At the zoo, he was pleasantly… Continue reading →

 The real highlight of our day to the Uxmal Ruins was discovering the Chocolate Museum just opposite the Ruins.
 The place was absolutely fascinating.
 What incredible insights to the Mayan culture!
 Who knew that they used chocolate beans as currency at one point in time?
-You could buy a rabbit for 10 cocoa beans, while a slave in good health would cost 100 cocoa beans.
-The trade routes in Central America… The museum was in the thick jungle and among the cocoa bean plants were little palapas (thatched roof huts) joined by a walking path.
-Inside … More… →
+You could buy a rabbit for 10 cocoa beans, while a slave in… Continue reading →

 The hard drive crashed on Saturday.
 Totally out of the blue.
 No warnings.
 No odd behaviours.
 Just fried itself.
 No computer.
 NO COMPUTER.
 Desperately tried to fix it and got it up just long enough to make a backup on the Clickfree external drive before it was in total ruins.
-This was not the type of Mayan Ruins we were looking forward to experiencing.
-This was Computer Ruins.
-The next day was Sunday – everything closed.
-It turned out Monday was a Mexican holiday so most businesses were closed Monday as well.
-Murphy’s Law: computers will always crash on a weekend. … More… →
+This was not the type of Mayan Ruins we… Continue reading →

 This is our modest rental home in Merida, Mexico.
 Our huge Roman Bath on the rooftop deck.
 You could fit 15 people into it.
 The house has everything we really need, accept for the uninvited guests – mosquitoes!
 The little buggers get in everywhere and they are so tiny you can barely see them.
-(There is no need to seal doors and windows in tropical countries to keep out the cold.)
-You don’t feel the sting of these mosquitoes until some time later when you start scratching and look down to see a big red welt. … More… →
+(There is… Continue reading →

 We’ve travelled all over the world having many misadventures, but very few times were we ever been duped out of our money.
 One day a lady named C, stopped by and introduced herself.
 She is a “Lucy Arnez” woman, full of spunk and energy, talking a mile a minute.
-She first asked if we had a cleaning lady.
-Yes, sorry, we did.
-She lived just a block away and said if we needed anything at all just to call her.
-She dropped by again the next day with her 16-year-old daughter who speaks fluent English and we … More… →
+She first asked if we had a cleaning lady.… Continue reading →